bgohman/portfolio/_portfolio/06_blocmarks.md

 ## Overview

 I created Blocmarks as part of my Rails Development course at Bloc.
 Blocmarks lets a user bookmark URLs via email, view other people's bookmarks and keep a personal collection of bookmarks grouped by topic.
 While I never grasped the practicality of an app like this, it was a fun project to work on.

-## Personal Objectives

-Incorporating a working payment system was a very important goal for me.
-Payment systems are complicated and often messy.
-Inocoporating this into one of my applications would be an interesting challenge.
-So much of developing for the web depends on using and understanding a myriad of APIs, and I want to continue getting more comfortable with digging into the documentation to quickly understand how things interact.
+This project would be another opportunity to practice creating a user authentication, and and to make good design decisions.
+The exercise of receiving incoming emails will be another exposure to a third party API, in this case Mailgun.

 ## User Stories

-* As a Developer, I want to generate views using HAML, instead of ERB.
+* As a user, I want to:
-* As a User, I want to be able to sign up for a free account by providing user name, email, and password.
+  * Sign up for a free account by providing a username, password and email
-* As a User, I want to be able to sign in and out of Blocipedia.
+  * Sign in and out of Blocmarks
-* As a User with a standard account, I want to be able to Create, Read, Update, and Destroy Public Wikis.
-* As a User, I want a User Profile to display and edit personal Wikis.
-* As a Developer, I want to offer three user roles: Admin, Standard, or Premium.
-* As a Developer, I want to seed the development database with users and wikis.
+  * Email a URL to Blockarks and have it saved in the Blocmarks database
-* As a User, I want to create wikis using Markdown syntax.
-* As a User, I want to upgrade my account from a Standard to Premium plan.
-* As a Premium User, I want to create private wikis.
+  * See an index of all topics and their bookmarks
+  * Create, read, update, and delete bookmarks
+  * Be the only one allowed to delete and update my bookmarks
+  * Like and unlike bookmarks created by others
+  * See a list of bookmarks on my personal profile that I've added or liked
+  * See URL previews for each bookmark
-* As a Premium User, I want to add and remove collaborators from my private wikis.
+* As a developer, I want to:
+  * Write views using HAML instead of ERB
+  * Make readable URLs

 ## Conclusion

-I really liked working with Stripe, and it will be my first choice the next time I want to incorporate a payment gateway in a web application.
-I feel a lot more comfortable with the Stripe API and in general with approaching a new API.
-The Wiki CRUD, and the user sign-up/sign-in functionality gave me another opportunity to practice the core principles of the MVC model and RESTful design.
-I also enjoyed working with Embedly to show the links as thumbnail previews.
+As a web developer, it is important to be comfortable learning new technologies.
+This project provided me the opportunity to work with Mailgun for the first time, and also to explore the Embed.ly API.
+I enjoyed working on this project, especially working on the URL previews and using the friendly_id gem to add readable URLs.